Cross-layer Design for Real-Time Grid Operation: Estimation, Optimization and Power Flow: Introduction

 The operation of power systems is experiencing an extensive transformation due to the introduction of controllable elements (generation power, curtailment, reactive power in converters, flexible loads, etc.), pervasive sensing (smart meters, phasor measurements units, etc.), and communication networks that enable fast sampling and control-loop rates.
 These new technologies offer tools to reduce operational costs and improve the efficiency, reliability, and sustainability of existing infrastructure.
 This is especially relevant in distribution grids, where the share of installed renewable generation is continually increasing, but measurement scarcity, the unpredictability and volatility of household power consumption, and renewable energy integration, makes it challenging to enforce grid specifications and constraints, such as voltage magnitude and line thermal limits.
 Hence, new control and optimization strategies are essential to unlock the potential of these technologies.

-\r{Grid operation can be optimized} by solving an AC optimal power flow (AC-OPF) problem \cite{molzahn2019surveyrel} to determine controllable power injection set-points that minimize operation costs and satisfy grid operational constraints.
+{Grid operation can be optimized} by solving an AC optimal power flow (AC-OPF) problem \cite{molzahn2019surveyrel} to determine controllable power injection set-points that minimize operation costs and satisfy grid operational constraints.
 However, computing the solution of the AC-OPF in real-time can be challenging, limiting the potential of fast sensor and control-loop rates.
 Online Feedback Optimization (OFO) \cite{molzahn2017survey, anese2016optimal, hauswirth2017onlinePF, picallo2020seopfrt,tang2017real} is an alternative methodology for operating the grid in real-time, e.g., on sub-second time scales and under rapidly varying conditions, and has shown promising results in both simulations and experimental settings \cite{ortmann2020experimental,ortmann2020fully}.
-OFO constructs a controller that continuously drives the controllable set-points \r{towards the minimizer} of a time-varying AC-OPF. \r{This controller takes incremental optimization steps using grid state measurements as feedback,} which enhances robustness against unmeasured disturbances and model mismatch \cite{doerfler2019autonomousgrids,colombino2019robustness}.
+OFO constructs a controller that continuously drives the controllable set-points {towards the minimizer} of a time-varying AC-OPF. {This controller takes incremental optimization steps using grid state measurements as feedback,} which enhances robustness against unmeasured disturbances and model mismatch \cite{doerfler2019autonomousgrids,colombino2019robustness}.
 Furthermore, OFO enables enforcement of grid specifications, either as soft constraints, i.e., penalizing violations \cite{hauswirth2017onlinePF, picallo2020seopfrt, tang2017real}, or asymptotically via dual approaches \cite{anese2016optimal,ortmann2020experimental, qu2019optimal}.
-In grids where measurements are scarce, as is typical in distribution grids, a dynamic state estimation \cite{zhao2019revsdynse} with a linear power flow approximation can be used to generate the state estimates required by the OFO control loop, and preserve overall convergence and stability of the system \cite{picallo2020seopfrt}.
+In grids where measurements are scarce, as is typical in distribution grids, \r{a state estimation \cite{abur2004power} is required to generate the state information used by the OFO controller.
+Recent work \cite{guo2020solving} proposes to solve a static state estimation problem within each OFO control loop.
+However, this turns OFO into a nested optimization algorithm, which may jeopardize the real-time applicability of the OFO scheme.
+Alternatively,} a dynamic state estimation \cite{zhao2019revsdynse} with a linear power flow approximation can be used to generate the state estimates required by the OFO controller \r{without nested iterations}, and preserve overall convergence and stability properties of the interconnected system \cite{picallo2020seopfrt}.
 However, such linear approximations introduce model mismatch and can lead to performance degradation and constraint violations.